 Ciro Isidoro, Non-coding RNA epigenetic regulation of autophagy in cancer, Novara, Italy

-Olivier Joffre, Epigenetic control of T helper cell programming sounds good, Toulouse, France
+Olivier Joffre, Epigenetic control of T helper cell programming, Toulouse, France

 Marek Mraz, Impact of microenvionmental interactions on the biology of B cells malignancies, Brno, Czech Republic

 Peter Mulligan, Regulation of cancer hallmarks by epigenetic reader proteins, Lyon, France

 Duncan Odom, How unrepaired DNA lesions shape genome evolution, Heidelberg, Germany

 Gilles Salbert, Epigenetic reprogramming of cancer cells, Rennes, France